avreolko/VCRouting/README.md

 # VCRouting
-Primary goal of this small framework is to provide set of rules for routing in iOS application.
+The primary goal of this framework is to provide a set of rules for routing in an iOS application.
-Basically, `Module` and `IRouting` is an abstractions for `UIViewController`.
+Basically, `Module` and `IRouting` are abstractions for `UIViewController`.

-## How to get started
+## Installation
+Install with SPM 📦

+## Usage
-Personally I like the approach with factory that contains particular details about my modules.
+Personally, I like to use a factory that contains specific details about my modules.
 ```swift
 enum ModuleSeed {
     case auth(outputHandler: (Result<AuthToken, Error>) -> Void)